meganvchai/pui-hw/final-project/PUI Homework README.md

 > Impact on your design and plan
 * It matched my expectations and plan in [FP2](#generative-ai-use-plan) in that … For example,
   1. ChatGPT: ChatGPT helped me implement my ideas from my design plan in FP2 by providing edits to my code when it was not working as I had expected or needed explanations of how to achieve what I had in mind.
+With ChatGPT, I was able to successfully implement the functionality that I had intitially planned in FP2 with a few minor changes to edit the layout.
 * It did not match my expectations and plan in [FP2](#generative-ai-use-plan) in that … For example,
   1. ChatGPT: Sometimes gave me the incorrect code or answered my questions incorrectly such that I had to debug my code myself or tell ChatGPT it made an error to correct the response.
 * GenAI tool did/did not influence my final design and implementation plan because … For example,
   1. ChatGPT: It did not influence my final design and implementation because I made the decision on why I wanted to redesign the layout of my website for responsiveness.
-I did not use ChatGPT for ideas on how hto design my website.
+I did not use ChatGPT for ideas on how to design my website.
+I only realized that I should change my implementation plan after implementing the design first, seeing how would look like once I change the viewport dimensions in console, then went back to Figma to plan how I wanted my new layout implementation to look like before writing it in code.

 > Use patterns
 * I accepted the generations when …  For example,